 In 1972, Ms. Steinem co-founded Ms. Magazine, and remained one of its editors for fifteen years.
 She continues to serve as a consulting editor for Ms., and was instrumental in the magazine’s recent move to join forces with the nonprofit Feminist Majority Foundation.
 She was the founding president of the Ms. Foundation for Women, a national multi-racial, multi-issue fund that supports grassroots projects to empower women and girls, and also a founder of its Take Our Daughters to Work® Day, a first national day devoted to girls that has now become an institution here and in other countries.

+Gloria Steinem was awarded the Presidental Medal of Freedom by President Barack Obama in 2015.
 Parenting magazine selected her for its Lifetime Achievement Award in 1995 for her work in promoting girls’ self-esteem, and Biography magazine listed her as one of the 25 most influential women in America.
 In 1993, she was inducted into the National Women’s Hall of Fame in Seneca Falls, New York.
 She co-founded the Women’s Media Center and travels extensively speaking to audiences of all ages.
-She now lives in New York City, and is currently finishing Road to the Heart: America As if Everyone Mattered, a book about her more than forty years on the road as a feminist organizer.
+She now lives in New York City, and is the author of Road to the Heart: America As if Everyone Mattered, a book about her more than forty years on the road as a feminist organizer soon be released as a major motion picture starring Julianne Moore..